ecow/katacoda-scenarios/sdaas-tutorial/step1.md

 `docker exec -ti ldc sdaas`{{execute}}

-to enter the command line interface (CLI)
+to enter the command line interface (CLI).

+**Complete all steps by typing on the console or just clicking on the command then continue**